-Spirometry Tests for COPD
+Spirometry Tests for COPDSkip to the navigation

 Spirometry is the best test to assess lung function.
 It often is used to evaluate a person who has a chronic cough and sputum (mucus) production and a history of risk factors for chronic obstructive pulmonary disease (COPD), even if shortness of breath is not present.
 It is also used to find out whether a specific therapy has improved lung function or whether your lung disease is getting worse.